raspberrypilearning/pixel-pet/worksheet.md

         sense.set_pixels(pet2)
         time.sleep(0.5)
 	```

-	Don't foget to add the extra `time.sleep(0.5)` on the last line and remember to indent the lines after `for i in range(10):`.
-Indenting those lines mean that they are inside the `for` loop.
-This `for` loop with the `range` function will repeat the indented code ten times and stop.
+	Don't forget to add the extra `time.sleep(0.5)` on the last line and remember to indent the lines after `for i in range(10):`.
+Indenting those lines means that they are inside the `for` loop.
+This `for` loop with the `range` function will repeat the indented code ten times and then stop.

 1. Save and run your code to watch the animation.

 1. You will notice that after the animation has completed, you are left with the same image still displayed on the LED matrix.
-There is a great function that you can use that will clear the LEDS.
+There is a great function that you can use that will clear the LEDs.
 Add this line above your new loop to clear the LEDs when you first run your program:

 	```python
 	sense.clear()